 6. Prevention.
 A naturopathic doctor focuses on overall health, wellness, and disease prevention.

-Many prospective students are familiar with what goes into a traditional medical education but are ultimately unaware of how that translates into naturopathic medicine.
+Many prospective students are familiar with opportunities that follow traditional medical education but are ultimately unaware of how that translates into naturopathic medicine.
 In reality, there are many similarities including:

-• Methodology—Most medical appointments, both traditional and naturopathic, begin with an examination, assessment, and diagnosis.
+Methodology – Most medical appointments, both traditional and naturopathic, begin with an examination, assessment, and diagnosis.
 What separates naturopathic medicine is that this is usually a much deeper experience, often lasting for upwards of one hour.
-This allows the ND to get a fuller picture of the patient’s problems and lifestyle, helping with larger scale treatments.
-It is also what draws many students to the field since they don’t want to see patient after patient with no time to connect with them.
+This allows the ND to get a fuller picture of the patient’s health history and lifestyle, helping with larger scale treatments.
+This doctor- patient relationship is a driving force in why many choose naturopathic medicine over or in addition to conventional care.

 Students are looking at the current movement in healthcare as a chance to get in on the ground floor of a major change in an entrenched system.
-By putting a new spin on older, traditional forms of medicine, these students and doctors have a chance to revolutionize the system in the 21st century.
+By putting a new spin on older, traditional forms of medicine, students and doctors have a chance to revolutionize the system in the 21st century.
+Click here to find out more about becoming a naturopathic doctor.
+Click here to find an ND near you in the US and Canada.